Melanie Walters: Early life

-Walters was born on 30 January 1962 and raised in the Mumbles, near Swansea.
-Her father died when she was very young, leaving her mother to raise four children under four years old.
+Elizabeth Melanie Walters was born on 30 January 1962, the youngest of four children born to David Walters and Margaret (née Warnes), and was raised in the Mumbles, near Swansea.
+She has an older brother David, and two older sisters Eleri and Julia.
+Their father died when Walters was young, leaving their mother to raise four children under four years old.
 In 1973, aged 11, she took over her brother's paper round, covering Mumbles Head every day, an experience she described at length on BBC Radio 4 in January 2012.
 When she was 14 she qualified as a lifeguard, working on the local beaches.